E. Victoria "Tori" Penny

-Since joining the firm, her practice has focused on medical malpractice defense of hospitals, doctors, practitioners, nurses, and rehabilitation facilities.
-She has tried many complex medical negligence cases to verdict and has also successfully represented physicians, other healthcare providers and teachers in administrative proceedings regarding professional licensure issues.
-Ms. Penny's practice also consists of the defense of slip and fall cases, motor vehicle cases and other general tort defense throughout North Florida.
-In recent years, Ms. Penny has also acted as a coach to the Florida State University College of Law Mock Trial Team.
+Since joining the firm, her practice has focused on medical malpractice defense of hospitals, doctors, practitioners, nurses, rehabilitation facilities and nursing homes.
+She has tried many complex medical negligence cases to verdict and has also successfully represented physicians, other healthcare providers in administrative proceedings regarding professional licensure issues.
+Ms. Penny's practice takes her from as far west as Pensacola, as far east as Jacksonville and as far south Orlando, Florida.

 Attorney Tori Penny obtained final summary judgment on behalf two registered nurses and partial summary judgment in favor of the employer hospital before trial in a case involving a baby who suffered a catastrophic brain injury.
 This complex medical negligence case had been ongoing for many years with as many as 14 defendants and had seen an appeal to the DCA and the Florida Supreme Court.
 Despite a demand for settlement made on all defendants that reached eight figures, the hospital was also dismissed after trial commenced.

 Attorneys Jesse Suber & Tori Penny recently won a defense verdict in Bay County in a case defending an anesthesiologist wherein Plaintiff alleged malpractice of the doctor in his post-surgical care of a patient that caused the death of his patient.